 The Join settings group includes the following parameters:

-• Distance determines how close features in the join layer must be to features in the target layer in order to be joined to each other.
+- Distance determines how close features in the join layer must be to features in the target layer to be joined to each other.
 Distance is available when Within a distance is chosen for Spatial relationship.

-• Units are the distance units that determine how close features in the join layer must be to features in the target layer in order to be joined to each other.
+- Units are the distance units that determine how close features in the join layer must be to features in the target layer to be joined to each other.
 Units is available when Within a distance is chosen for Spatial relationship.

 Target field and Join field must contain matching values to create a valid join.

-• Summarize matching records—Calculate summary statistics for all records that match each feature in the target layer.
+- Calculate field statistics—Calculate summary statistics for a chosen field for all records that match each feature in the target layer.
 The count of the summarized records will also be added by default.

 Result layer